WebAssembly/spec/md-proto/WebAssembly.md

 environment.

 An *export* consists of:
- - an [index] of a function to export
+ - an [index] of a function to export.
  - a *function [string]*, which is the name to export the indexed function as.

 **Validation:**